auditOne/documentation/markdowns/APR.md

     - (1000 * (1.00192308)^52 = 1105.065)

 The reason Protocol B is a better investment is because the APY includes the rewards paid in previous periods.
 With Protocol A, interests are only calculated on the initial amount invested.

+Depending on how often you claim and restake your rewards, your APY will differ.
+You can calculate your own APY via [this link](https://www.aprtoapy.com/)